 There are many different pathways which you can pursue following your studies in Health and Social Care.
-There are a rangeof workplace environments in which you can put your skills to use for example in people's homes, residential care units, in homeless shelters and in young offenders institutes.
-Individuals also have the opportunity to specialise in one specific area of social issues such as domestic violence and mental health.
+There are a range of workplace environments in which you can put your skills to use for example in people's homes, residential care units, in homeless shelters and in young offenders' institutes.
+Individuals also could specialise in one specific area of social issues such as domestic violence and mental health.